rezmalek/run-buddy/README.md

 # Run Buddy

 ## Purpose
-A website that offers fintness training.
+A website that helps you stay healthy and fit.

 ## Built With
 - HTML